 crwdns2915892:0crwdne2915892:0

-Use this guide to safely remove and replace the battery in a Logitech MX Vertical wireless mouse.
+Follow this guide to replace a worn-out or dead battery in your Logitech MX Vertical wireless mouse.

 Accessing the battery requires removing the adhesive feet on the mouse’s underside.
 If thoroughly heated, they can be cleanly removed, but you may need replacement feet if one rips or some of its adhesive is left behind.